yashaswi84/sample-package-projects/rust/jfrog_quotes/README.md

-# Rust and Cargo with Integration With Artifactory

 # Cargo Package Manager Integration with Artifactory
 A repo to demonstrate Rust's package manager, Cargo, and how it integrates with Artifactory.

 # Project Goal
 The two Rust projects in this folder will demonstrate the basics of integrating Rust's package manager, Cargo, with Jfrog's Artifactory.

 # Project Structure
-This repo will hold two projects: an [Inner Source](https://en.wikipedia.org/wiki/Inner_source) library, to be built and published with Artifactory's Cargo integration, and a "Production" application that will incorporate the library.
+This repo will hold two projects: an ["Inner Source"](https://en.wikipedia.org/wiki/Inner_source) library, to be built and published with Artifactory's Cargo integration, and a "Production" application that will incorporate the library.

 ## Inner Source Library
-A simple library that will return a randomly-selected quote about JFrog, The Secure Software Supply Chain experts.
+A simple library that will return a randomly-selected quote from the late, great [Yogi Berra](https://en.wikipedia.org/wiki/Yogi_Berra)

 ## Production Application
 A basic Rust application that will incorporate the Inner Source library.

 ## Pre Reqs (Local Build)
 1. Install Cargo